mukeshcodeshere/project_spartan/README.md

 ---

-### 5. Run the Application
+## ▶️ Step 7: Run the Application

-Once the environment is ready and dependencies are installed, run the application and enter your MV Username and Password:
+Finally, run the app with this command:

 ```bash
 python run_app.py
 ```

+You will be prompted to enter your **MV Username and Password**.

 ---

 ## ✅ Done!

-The application should now be running.
-Follow any additional instructions displayed in the terminal if applicable.
+The application should now be up and running.
+Follow any additional instructions shown in the terminal.

 ---